Skip to main content

 Avoid black for type

 Our color palette, especially our core and secondary colors, reflects the energy and vitality of our brand.
-Please avoid using black whenever possible as it does not complement our core color, Warm Red.
-Instead, please use Deep Forest for headlines, subheadlines, and backgrounds, and Dark Stone for body copy and digital charts.
+Avoid using black whenever possible as it does not complement our core color, Warm Red.
+Instead, use Deep Forest for headlines, subheadlines, and backgrounds, and Dark Stone for body copy and digital charts.

 Primary